waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

-This is the "README-SETUP.md" file for overpass Slackware package.
+This is the "README-SETUP.md" file for Overpass Guide.

-IMPORTANT: This is a work in progress, may also have inaccurate information.

-Overpass "SETUP" is database initialization and starting daemon "dispatcher" such that queries can be done on the local machine.
-Areas creation is explained.
-Database update with program to download required Change Files and shell scripts to automate the process are discussed.
+In this file I explain overpass database initialization, overpass dispatcher daemon role and how to start it, overpass areas creation is explained.
+After setup we move to keeping the database updated with latest available OSM data.
+Finally we get to automating the database updates and up keep.
 Hope you enjoy the ride.

 ### Local Storage: